dtrannam/SpaceX-API/README.md

 * If you have any questions or corrections, please open an issue and we'll get it merged ASAP
 * For any other questions or concerns, just shoot me an email.
+* There is no API key required for acquiring data.
+For any request that modifies data (PUT/POST/DELETE), an API key is needed.
+Please contact the admin team.